 Basic administration

-Elections in India have been free and fair for nearly seven decades since independence, with only a temporary interruption in the 1970s.
-Universal suffrage by secret ballot is ensured, a large number of political parties are able to run and political posts are filled according to the outcomes of elections.
-Parliamentary elections in India are a huge exercise.
-The general election of 2019 was the largest democratic exercise in the world, with over 900 million people eligible to vote and voter turnout surpassing 67% (including the highest participation of female voters in Indian history).
+India has held free and fair elections for nearly seven decades since independence, with only a short-lived interruption in the 1970s.
+Universal suffrage by secret ballot is ensured.
+Many political parties are eligible to run and political positions are filled according to election outcomes.
+The 2024 general election was the largest democratic exercise in the world, with more than 968 million people eligible to vote and a voter turnout rate of more than 66%.
+With the BJP’s loss of its parliamentary majority despite widespread expectations of a landslide victory for the party, the results emphasized the democratic nature of politics in India.

 Free and fair elections